Frank Ford (broadcaster)

-Frank Ford was the stage name of Edward Felbin (September 30, 1916 – March 3, 2009), a Philadelphia radio talk show host.
+Frank Ford was the stage name of Edward Felbin (September 30, 1916 – March 3, 2009), a talk radio host in Philadelphia.
 Along with partners Lee Guber and Shelly Gross, Ford founded the Valley Forge Music Fair in 1955 and the Westbury Music Fair the following year.
 He served on the board of trustees for Science Service, now known as Society for Science & the Public, from 1957 to 1962.

 He was married to Lynne Abraham, a former judge and District Attorney of Philadelphia, Pennsylvania.

 Early life and education

-Born as Edward Felbin, he grew up in the Logan neighborhood of upper North Philadelphia, graduating from that city's Simon Gratz High School in 1934.
-He attended the University of Pennsylvania, graduating in 1939.
+Born as Edward Felbin, he grew up in the Logan section of North Philadelphia, where he graduated from Simon Gratz High School in 1934.
+He attended the University of Pennsylvania, where he graduated in 1939.